Jury awards $49.5 million to family of Boeing 737 MAX crash victim - PRESS AI WORLD

 Jury awards $49.5 million to family of Boeing 737 MAX crash victim

-• A Chicago jury awarded $49.5 million to the family of Samya Stumo, who died in the 2019 Boeing 737 MAX crash.
+• A jury awarded $49.5 million to the family of Samya Stumo, a victim of the 2019 Ethiopian Airlines crash.

-• The award includes $21 million for Stumo's experience, $16.5 million for loss of companionship, and $12 million for grief.
+• The compensation includes $21 million for her suffering, $16.5 million for loss of companionship, and $12 million for grief.

 SHARE THIS ARTICLE: